 Florida Fraternal Order of Police Law Enforcement Memorial

 Dedicated in May of 2000, and located at the capitol building in Tallahassee, the Florida Fraternal Order of Police Law Enforcement Memorial contains the name of every state law enforcement officer killed in the line of duty, as well as all federal officers assigned to Florida.
-Names are also listed online in the Roll Call of Heroes.

 Florida Sheriffs Law Enforcement Memorial Wall